 “Machine aesthetics” and Japanese influences

-The Eames desks and storage units are emblematic of the grace and vision Charles and Ray Eames used in solving home furnishing problems.
+The Eames desks and storage units are emblematic of the grace and vision that Charles and Ray Eames used to solve home furnishing problems.

-The resulting products are practical and ideal for all kinds of office spaces—small and large, business or home.
+The resulting products are practical and ideal for all kinds of office spaces — large or small, business or home.
 They retain their modern look with a dash of retro styling.